How to Clean a Pressure Cooker: 7 Simple Steps to Keep it Like New in 2026

 2. The Gasket (Sealing Ring) Secret

 The rubber gasket is where food odors (like garlic and curry) often hide.
-If you don't clean this, your cheesecake might end up tasting like yesterday's beef stew!
+If you don't clean this, your next sweet dessert or cheesecake might end up tasting like yesterday's beef stew!

-- Separate Wash: Remove the ring and wash it separately with high-quality dish soap.
+- Separate Wash: Remove the silicone ring completely and wash it separately with high-quality dish soap.

-- Pro Tip: If the smell persists, soak the ring in a 50/50 mixture of water and white vinegar or lemon juice for 30 minutes.
+- Pro Odor-Buster Tip: If the smell persists, soak the ring in a 50/50 mixture of water and white vinegar or lemon juice for 30 minutes to neutralize flavors.

 3. Safety Check: Cleaning the Steam Valves

-This is the most critical safety step.
-Check the steam release valve and float valve to ensure they aren't blocked by dried food or grease.
+This is the most critical safety step for any pressure appliance.
+Check the steam release valve and float valve regularly to ensure they aren't blocked by dried food particles or grease film.

-- Tools: Use a toothpick or a small pipe-cleaner brush to clear the tiny openings.
+- Essential Tools: Use a toothpick or a small pipe-cleaner brush to clear the tiny openings and anti-block shields.

-- Visibility: Ensure the float valve moves up and down freely without sticking.
+- Visibility Check: Ensure the float valve moves up and down freely without sticking or clicking.

 4. Removing Stubborn Burned-In Stains

 Accidents happen.
-If you have a "Burn" error or scorched food at the bottom of your pot, don't scrub until your arms hurt.
-Use the power of steam:
+If you have a "Burn" error or scorched food stuck at the bottom of your pot, don't scrub until your arms hurt.
+Use the power of steam to lift it effortlessly:

-- Fill the pot with 2 cups of water and a dash of dish soap.
+- Fill the inner pot with 2 cups of water and a dash of liquid dish soap.

-- Run a manual pressure cycle for 5 minutes.
+- Run a manual high-pressure cycle for 5 minutes.

 - Allow a natural pressure release.
 The burnt-on food will slide right off with a gentle wipe!